Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Olbedo Dataset

 By default (\cref{fig:method_diagram}), we compute sky shading $S_{sky}$ with a \emph{uniform sky lighting} model\cite{songGeneralAlbedoRecovery2024}.
 When an HDR sky camera is available (our 2025 flights), we replace the uniform dome with the measured sky radiance map to capture subtle anisotropy (e.g., horizon brightening, partial clouds).
 Because the measured sky radiance maps are not aligned with the estimated shading terms, we first solve the uniform sky-lighting model for each flight to establish a global scale, then align the measured sky radiance to this model via a least-squares gain before evaluating $S_{sky}'$.
 This preserves the decomposition scale while injecting real sky detail where available.

-\paragraph{Confidence Masks} To facilitate network training, we curate per-pixel confidence masks for the decomposed albedo.
-The confidence accounts for two error sources in the decomposition: (1) geometric errors from photogrammetry (less-accurate surfaces near mesh boundaries); and (2) the sun-visibility mask cast by the reconstructed geometry, for which shadow boundaries may be noisy due to imperfect geometry.
-We dilate geometric-error regions and shadow boundaries to generate a binary confidence mask.
-The confidence masks are released alongside the albedo and shading maps in our dataset.
-An example of the confidence mask is shown in our supplementary \cref{supsec:confidence_mask}.
+\paragraph{Confidence Masks} To facilitate network training, we curate per-pixel confidence masks for the decomposed albedo from dilated geometry boundaries and cast-shadow boundaries, where the decomposition is most unstable.
+During fine-tuning, supervision is restricted to unmasked regions, preventing unreliable pseudo-ground-truth near geometry holes and shadow edges from overriding the pretrained models' existing priors.
+We additionally retain a manually screened subset of 2.49k relatively clean images with fewer decomposition artifacts.
+The confidence masks are released alongside the albedo and shading maps in our dataset; examples of the masks and representative failure cases are shown in Appendices~\ref{supsec:confidence_mask} and \ref{supsec:failure_cases} of the supplementary material.

-\paragraph{Validation} Validating ground truth is essential for building a reliable dataset.
+\paragraph{Validation} Validating ground-truth is essential for building a reliable dataset.
 However, measuring ground-truth albedo, especially outdoors and from UAV viewpoints, is very challenging.
-Therefore, we validate our decomposed albedo from two aspects: (1) we fine-tune recent albedo-shading decomposition networks on our dataset and evaluate them on synthetic datasets with ground-truth albedo to demonstrate training effectiveness (see \cref{sec:experiments}); and (2) we present applications using the decomposed albedo (e.g., relighting, texture editing, and change detection) to demonstrate the capability of models trained on our dataset (see \cref{sec:applications}).
+Therefore, we validate our decomposed albedo from two aspects: (1) we fine-tune recent albedo-shading decomposition networks on our dataset and evaluate them on synthetic datasets with ground-truth albedo to demonstrate training effectiveness (see \cref{sec:experiments}); and (2) we present downstream applications using the decomposed albedo (e.g., relighting, texture editing, segmentation, and change detection) in \cref{sec:applications}, with additional results in the supplementary material, to demonstrate the capability of models trained on our dataset.